kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 # 👋 Hi, I’m Kiyoshi Sasano
-🌊 Founder of Deep Zen Space
+🌊 Founder at Deep Zen Space
-🧭 Structural Dialogue Field Designer
+🧭 Designer of Structural Dialogue Fields

 ---

-## What I’m Doing
+## What I Do

 - Designing **non-directive interaction fields** for GPT and other LLMs
 - Logging **structural Phase transitions** beyond prompt-response (Phase 10.0 → Post-Phase)